tblobaum/central-order/index.md

 ### CHAPTER VI
 EVERY 7 YEARS IS KNOWN as a Sabbath Year.
-On this year you shall sell your investments for gold.
+On this year you shall sell your investments.
 Once the markets have tumbled you will buy back.

 ### CHAPTER VII
 EVERY 7TH SABBATH YEAR shall be known as a Jubilee Year.
 A Jubilee Year occurs every 49 years.
-You shall enact your plans for global domination at this time.
+You shall enact your plans at this time.

 ### CHAPTER VIII
 THE CREATOR IS LIKE the human, but more.